-A lot of the folklore around harebells is mixed up with that of the common bluebell (Hyacinthoides non-scripta) because of this confusion, but people believed that they were beloved of the Devil and that he could be seen nearby them.
+Much of the folklore surrounding harebells is mixed up with that of the common bluebell (Hyacinthoides non-scripta) because of this confusion, but people believed that they were beloved of the Devil and that he could be seen nearby them.
 Witches also used them to turn themselves into hares, or to see hidden things, and if you are ever in a patch of harebells listen very closely.
-If you hear one start to ring then run, it means the fairies are coming for you!
+If you hear one start to ring, you must run!
+It means the run, it means the fairies are coming for you!
 It was also believed that only a faithful lover could wear a harebell on their lapel.
 They stood for true love and constancy - especially if you dreamt about them.